teawaterwire/bornycentre/README.md

 # bornycentre
-_The place that represents the barycentre of the cities where you lived at least 9 months._
+_The place that represents the (iso)barycentre of the cities where you lived at least 9 months._

 Made with [Cycle.js](http://cycle.js.org/).